-Ever asked how your team really feels about work?
+Do you ever ask how your team really feels about work?
 Not on a casual lunch, not in that one weekly meeting where everyone nods and says all’s fine, but really ask?
 It’s quite easy to believe everything will be OK since projects are on track and deadlines met.
 But there may be frustrations, burnout, or ideas waiting to be voiced beneath the surface.

 What is an employee engagement survey?

 Much like a regular check-up, it aids in diagnosing the “health” of your workplace.
-A good survey goes beyond surface-level feedback-it gets to the heart of what’s working and where improvements can be made.
+A good survey goes beyond surface-level feedback – it gets to the heart of what’s working and where improvements can be made.

 Why employee engagement surveys matter & how to use them effectively